Once I saw a bumper sticker that read, “People who think money can’t buy happiness must not know where to shop.”

 You don’t necessarily need loads of lucre to be happy; in fact, there seems to be a point of diminishing returns.
-A Princeton University study indicates the magic number is $75,000.
+A Princeton University study from a few years back indicates the magic number is $75,000.

 The lower a person’s annual income falls below that benchmark, the more unhappy the person feels.
 Yet no matter how much more than $75,000 people earn, they do not report greater feelings of happiness.

 To be clear: The study is not saying that higher salaries won’t improve your life.
-(See “heating and eating,” above.)
-Instead, it suggests that after $75k a person’s emotional equilibrium is more affected by factors such as “temperament and life circumstances.”
+Instead, it suggests that after $75,000 a person’s emotional equilibrium is more affected by factors such as “temperament and life circumstances.”

 Rethinking how we spend